 Capturing lessons learned is an integral part of every project and serves several purposes.
 While the finalization of a formal lessons learned document is completed during the project closeout process, capturing lessons learned should occur throughout the project lifecycle to ensure all information is documented in a timely and accurate manner.
-The lessons learned document serves as a valuable tool for use by other project managers within an organization who are assigned similar projects.
+The lessons learned template serves as a valuable tool for use by other project managers within an organization who are assigned similar projects.
 This document should not only describe what went wrong during a project and suggestions to avoid similar occurrences in the future, but it should also describe what went well and how similar projects may benefit from this information.
 This document should be communicated to the project sponsor and Project Management Office (PMO) for inclusion in the organizational assets and archives as part of the lessons learned database.
 If the organization does not have a PMO then other, formal means of communicating the lessons learned should be utilized to ensure all project managers are included.

 The purpose of the lessons learned document for the New Building Construction (NBC) Project is to capture the project’s lessons learned in a formal document for use by other project managers on similar future projects.
 This document may be used as part of new project planning for similar projects in order to determine what problems occurred and how those problems were handled and may be avoided in the future.
 Additionally, this document details what went well with the project and why, so that other project managers may capitalize on these actions.
 Project managers may also use this document to determine who the project team members were in order to solicit feedback for planning their projects in the future.
 This document will be formally communicated with the organization and will become a part of the organizational assets and archives.